-Most earthquakes occur around and beneath Brava and the seismic activity shows several periods with increased seismicity (Fig. 98a).
+Most earthquakes occur around and beneath Brava and the seismic activity shows several periods with increased seismicity (Fig. 8a).
 This is a common observation for the seismicity around Brava (Faria and Fonseca, 2014; Vales et al., 2014; Leva et al., 2020).
-The earthquakes originate in the crust as derived from the apparent velocityies measured at the arrays.
-Performing the time-domain array analysis allows for the determination of the epicenter of small local earthquakes (ML < 0.5), although the P-wave arrival is not clearly visible at all stations.
-However, their combination during the beamforming results in a clear P-phase onset of the sum trace.
-The application of the time-domain array analysis is favourable in such a case, as a wide frequency band can be chosen to optimize the SNR.
-It is worth noting, that the frequency content of the earthquake recordings on Brava show in general generally exhibit lower dominant frequencies (supplementary material Fig. $S{62}b$ ) than the recordings

-- 325 of the same events on Fogo (Fig. S67a).
-This is surprising, as in a volcanic regime higher frequencies are typically more attenuated.
+The earthquakes originate in the crust as derived from the apparent velocity.
+It is worth noting, that the frequency content of the earthquake recordings on Brava show in general lower dominant frequencies (supplementary material Fig. S2b) than the recordings of the same events on Fogo (Fig. 7a).
+This is surprising, as in a volcanic regime high frequencies are typically more attenuated.
 On the other hand, observation of high-frequency tremor around Fogo has been described by Heleno et al. (2006).
 These authors report on the conservation of high frequencies in a tremor signal even at larger distances (about 15 km) from the source.
-In September we observe some earthquakes beneath Fogo (see Fig. 109) which occur within the shallow crust according to the apparent velocities measured at the arrays and the S-P travel-time differences.
-These events are located close - to the area, where deep subcrustal earthquakes have been observed in August 2016 (see Fig. S510; Leva et al., 2019).
+In September we observe some earthquakes beneath Fogo (see Fig. 9) which occur within the shallow crust according to the apparent velocities measured at the arrays and the S- to P-travel time differences.
+These events are located close to the area, where deep subcrustal earthquakes have been observed in August 2016 (see Fig. S5; Leva et al., 2019).
 Nevertheless, due to their large difference in depth and the long amount of time between these two occurrences, we cannot establish a link between them (as due to the transport of magma from depth into the crust).

 Apart from the earthquakes in September, Fogo mainly shows volcanic seismic signals, which are best described as hybrid events (in total 125 in 2017).
 Their origin is located in the north-western part of the collapse scar of Fogo and on top of the Bodeira wall, which surrounds large parts of the collapse scar Chã das Caldeiras.
 It has been discussed in previous studies (e.g. McNutt, 2000; Wassermann, 2012) that these events are caused by a combination of source mechanisms relevant for volcano-tectonic earthquakes and long-period events.
 One such hypothesis is a volcano-tectonic earthquake, which triggers the oscillation of a fluid-filled cavity (McNutt, 2000).
 At Fogo, hybrid events have been detected before (Faria and Fonseca, 2014).
-They were attributed to hydrothermal processes at shallow depths (several hundred meters), due to the interaction of rainwater

-- 340 and hot rock.
+They were attributed to hydrothermal processes at shallow depths (several hundred meters), due to the interaction of rainwater and hot rock.
 This hypothesis is based on the seasonal variation of the number of hybrid events and a water table found at 370 m depth in the Chã das Caldeiras.
 We observe a variation in the number of events over the year of observation and compared it with the amount of precipitation per month in 2017.
-The corresponding figure is shown in the supplementary material (Fig. S6S11).
-We find an increase of hybrid events from February to March and from June to September September to November.
+The corresponding figure is shown in the supplementary material (Fig. S6).
+We find an increase of hybrid events from February to March and from June to September.
 The precipitation shows a small peak in March, which might correspond to the peak of hybrid events.
-However, the strongest - 345 peak of precipitation occurs in August.
+However, the strongest peak of precipitation occurs in August.
 This does not directly correlate with the maximum peak in the number of hybrid events, which occurs in November.
 From this, we conclude that a causal relationship between precipitation rates and the occurrence of hybrid events cannot be established.